Machine Vision: Xenon Flash Strobe

 Xenon Flash spectrum for Machine Vision

-machine vision xenon flash spectrum
+xenon flash spectrum

 Colorimetry, quality control, inspection and pattern matching all require a precise and large spectrum.